buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+10.6:
+   - Explosion Update: Plugin now catches kills by TNT, kills by beds outside the Overworld, and kills by Ender Crystals.
+Existing versions of the plugin require addition of the following keys to config.yml to display these death messsages: msg.tnt, msg.bed, msg.endercrystal
+   - This is intended to be the last update for Minecraft version 1.8.8.
+   - This version was compiled using Spigot-1.8.8-R0.1-SNAPSHOT.jar; as such, its behavior is undefined for Minecraft version 1.9.
+However, preliminary testing suggests that the plugin may still function as is.

 10.5:
    - Added Maven build.
    - Expanded README.md (note: undead horse spawning and taming is part of the plugin but was previously not mentioned in the README).